-We often receive complaints regarding overgrown, unkempt and untidy gardens.
+We often receive complaints about overgrown, unkempt and untidy gardens.
 The garden or land can become unsightly or attract other environmental crimes, such as fly-tipping.

 Taking action yourself

-There are strict laws on what you can and cannot do when it comes to taking action yourself.
-You cannot trespass onto the gardens of neighbours to remove any rubbish or foliage yourself.
+There are strict laws on what you can and cannot do.
+You cannot trespass onto the gardens of neighbours to remove any rubbish or foliage.

 However, some trees have a tree preservation order placed upon them and you can be fined if you remove anything other than dead wood.

-Remember, it is the responsibility of individual owners to ensure that they do not leave land under their control to deteriorate to the point where the only option is enforcement action.
+It is the responsibility of individual owners to ensure that they do not allow their land to deteriorate to the point where the only option is enforcement action.

 Inert materials which are just unsightly are unlikely to be causing a statutory nuisance.

 We also have powers to help maintain the standard of the local environment.
-Land or buildings in an unsightly condition that may be "detrimental to the amenity of the neighbourhood" can be dealt with under powers available under the Town and Country Planning Act 1990.
+Land or buildings in an unsightly condition that may be "detrimental to the amenity of the neighbourhood" can be dealt with under the Town and Country Planning Act 1990.